nipil/transmission-torrent-statistics/README.md

 As a consequence, a `--db-deduplication` command line option has been introduced, to trim existing databases.
 The program continues to work with untrimmed databases, but given that a single maintenance run will remove all duplicates forever (and no new duplicates will be added by the current code), all databases created before 1.3 *should* undergo maintenance.
 Database create later don't need this kind of maintenance at all.

+### Data age-based cleanup

+Versions 1.4 introduces a new DB maintenance operation : sample suppression based on sample age.
+This is done through option `db-age-cleanup=N` where `N>1` represent the maximum tolerated age for a sample, expressed in days.
+Each and every sample older than N days will be removed from the database, and torrents where no sample are present are removed from the database during maintenance.

+If storage is an issue, the user can use this option periodically.
+If storage is not a problem, you don't need to use this option at all.

 ## Irregularities in the data

 If you delete a torrent, and later add it again, and/or your transmission client cleared it's stats, then the "amount" values will not be solely increasing.